 The powers of LCRA are exercised by its board of commissioners who are citizens of Kansas City, Missouri and are appointed by the mayor.

-- Michael Duffy, chairman
+- Vacant, chairman

 - James M. White, vice-chairman